East Grinstead RFC

-East Grinstead RFC was a rugby union club based in East Grinstead, West Sussex.
+East Grinstead RFC is a rugby union club based in East Grinstead, West Sussex.
+The 1st XV play in Counties 2 Sussex (Level 8).
+The men's section also run 2 further sides, 2nd XV (playing in Counties 3 Sussex, level 9) and a Vets side.
+The rugby club also has a flourishing women's team who compete in Women's NC 2 South East.

 The first XV (G-Force) played in National League 3 London & SE for three seasons, until 2015–16, a level five league in the English rugby union system.
-For season 2016–17 the club has voluntary dropped leagues to Sussex Canterbury Jack Division 2 following the resignation of the main sponsor.
-In addition to G-Force, East Grinstead run a second XV "Storm", a women's XV, and a range of junior and senior teams.
+For season 2016–17 the club voluntarily dropped leagues to Sussex Canterbury Jack Division 2 following the resignation of the main sponsor..

 History

 The club was founded in 1929 by Brian Desmond.
 The current clubhouse at Saint Hill was built in 1997.
 The club was incorporated as a company in 2009.